ibm-cloud-docs/account/ts_accessing.md

 {: #ts_accntpding}
 {: troubleshoot}

-If your account is still pending, you won't be able to log in to {{site.data.keyword.Bluemix_notm}}.
+If your account is still pending, you can't log in to {{site.data.keyword.Bluemix_notm}}.

 After you register for an {{site.data.keyword.Bluemix_notm}} account, you might not be able to log in to {{site.data.keyword.Bluemix_notm}}.
 {: tsSymptoms}